platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ---
 title: "Blackfire"
 description: |
   Platform.sh recommends [Blackfire.io](https://blackfire.io/).
-Blackfire is a full continous observability solution (monitoring, profiler and automated performance testing tool).
+Blackfire is a full continuous observability solution (monitoring, profiler and automated performance testing tool).
 It can be used in the development Integration, Staging, and Production environments.
-Blackfire supports PHP, Python and Go (Profiler only).
+Blackfire supports PHP and Python.
 ---

 {{< description >}}

+{{< youtube bS4dzuzkir0 >}}

 It grants details information on your PHP code's resources consumption across Wall-Time, CPU, I/O, Memory, Network Calls, HTTP requests and SQL queries.